AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 extern swadgeMode_t roboRunnerMode;
 ```

 Very simple!

 #### \#Pragma once

-`#pragma once` Tells the compiler to only make this file once.
+`#pragma once` Tells the compiler to only include this file once when compiling.
 Sometimes files are used by lots of others, and if it's already been compiled, there's no reason to compile it again.
 All .h files should have this.

 Note that some .h files have a `#ifndef _ROBORUNNER_H_` instead of `#pragma once`.
 It's not exactly the same, but it does the same job.
 We'll use pragma since it looks nicer.